aptospad-app/.github/profile/README.md

 ApptosPad is the launchpad platform on Aptos blockchain that accelerates the future ideals by connecting the community, investors and builders.
 The creative ideals can become real with the fundraising and support from AptosPad platform

+AptosPad is the first launchpad on Aptos that proposes and applies the SharePad mechanism.
+This mechanism allows projects to sell tokens not only on AptosPad but also on the whole sharing pool of AptosPad’s partners.

-AptosPad is the DAO and community-driven platform so that It creates the fair opportunity for any users to access the project's token sale from the early stage.
+AptosPad will be the DAO and community-driven platform so that It creates the fair opportunity for any users to access the project's token sale from the early stage.

 Project resources: